Innovation and convenience "more important" than brand

 Brands shunned by disloyal consumers: innovation and convenience “more important” than the brand

-- New international research commissioned by global ecommerce consultancy Salmon shows a quarter (23%) of consumers are “digitally obsessed” and make almost all their purchases online – prioritising convenience and innovation over brands
+- New international research commissioned by global ecommerce consultancy Salmon, a Wunderman Commerce Company, shows a quarter (23%) of consumers are “digitally obsessed” and make almost all their purchases online – prioritising convenience and innovation over brands

 - 45% are currently using or likely to use Amazon Echo, Alexa or Google Home in the next 12 months; more popular than smart lighting, VR or smart fridges